 Good grief, how the money rolls in!3

 Bootleggers made their products alcohol carelessly.
-It often contained creosote, lead toxins and even embalming fluid.
-Consumers sometimes had paralysis, blindness and even painful death.
+It often contained lead toxins.
+Customers sometimes had blindness or died.

-This led many drinkers to switch to opium, cocaine, hair tonic, sterno or “liquid heat,” and other dangerous substances.
-They would have been unlikely to consume these in the absence of Prohibition.
+This led many drinkers to switch to opium, cocaine, hair tonic, sterno or “liquid heat,” and other dangerous things.
+Prohibition led these actions.

 Moonshiners and bootleggers found it necessary to payoff police, sheriffs and Prohibition Bureau agents.
 This was a business cost.
-In many towns and cities, corruption reached mayors, police chiefs, prosecutors, magistrates, city commissioners, city council members, and others.
+In many towns and cities, corruption reached mayors, police chiefs, and prosecutors.
+Even judges, city commissioners, city council members, and others.
 In some cases, entire administrations were corrupted.

-The widespread corruption of officials created disrespect for law in general and for Prohibition in particular.
-If bribes didn’t work or became too expensive, there was always violence and murder to employ.
+The widespread corruption of officials created disrespect for law in general.
+And for Prohibition in particular.
+Sometimes bribes didn’t work or became too expensive.
+Of course. there was always intimidation, violence ,and murder to use.

-In addition, Prohibition deprived the state of needed revenue.
-This was at the same time it was causing increased expenses for the criminal justice system.
-A governmental study found that two-thirds of all federal expenditures on law enforcement involved Prohibition.
+Also, Prohibition deprived the state of needed revenue.
+This was at the same time it was causing increased crime.
+In turn, that caused much greater costs for criminal justice.
+A governmental study found that two-thirds of all federal costs on law enforcement were for Prohibition.

-More and more Americans came to agree with Mencken’s assessment as the end of the 1920’s approached.
+More and more Americans came to agree with Mencken.
+Certainly as the end of the 1920’s approached.

 V. Repeal of the 18th Amendment